 Apricot blossoms flowering in southern Vietnam

-SPRING COMES EARLY
+VIETNAMESE TET COMES EARLY

 Vietnamese Tet flowers outside Diamond Plaza in Ho Chi Minh